etaijoverlap/rasi/doc/sphinx/source/basics.rst

     }

-Together, these Calculator objects build a hierachy where the value in every node of the tree depends on the parameters of the node and the outputs of the higher-lying nodes.
+Together, these Calculator objects build the mentioned hierachy where the value in every node of the tree depends on the parameters of the node and the outputs of the higher-lying nodes.
 The Calculator objects implement the necessary logic to ensure that during parameter calibrations